gmcfall/react-firebase-state-docs/docs/guides/manage_users.md

  * Update the Firestore `Identity` document for a given user so that the
  * `displayName` is consistent with Firebase Auth.
  */
-async function updateDisplayName(api: LeaseeApi, user: User) {
+async function updateDisplayName(api: EntityApi, user: User) {
     const userUid = user.uid;
     const displayName = user.displayName;
     const db = getFirestore(api.firebaseApp);